Hydrogen Doping Induced $p_x\pm ip_y$ Triplet Superconductivity in Quasi-One-Dimensional K$_2$Cr$_3$As$_3$: The -wave superconductivity

 The distribution of the relative gap function of the obtained $p_x\pm ip_y$-wave SC is shown on the $\alpha$-, $\beta$- FSs for the Lifshitz-transition doping level $x=0.3$ in Fig.~\ref{gap} (a) and (b).
 While the $\alpha$- FS at this doping is quasi-1D like planes almost parallel to the $(k_x,k_y)$-plane, the $\beta$- FS has six extremely thin tubular FS sheets in the middle of the quasi-1D like planes, which arise near $k_z=0$.
 Figure~\ref{gap} (a) and (b) show that this gap function is mirror symmetric about the $\sigma_h$, and changes sign when rotated 180 degrees about the $z$-axis, consistent with the $p_x$ or $p_y$-wave pairing symmetry.
-The degenerate $p_x$- and $p_y$-wave pairings would always be mixed into the $p_x\pm ip_y$ form to lower the ground-state energy, e.g., the $p_x+ip_y$ for abbreviation, as verified by some numerical results\cite{Lu2018} and theoretical analysis\cite{Chen2015,Liu2023}.
+The degenerate $p_x$- and $p_y$-wave pairings would always be mixed into the $p_x\pm ip_y$ form to lower the ground-state energy, as verified by some numerical results \cite{Lu2018} and theoretical analysis \cite{Chen2015,Liu2023}.

 From Fig.~\ref{gap} we can identify some slightly bright green gap zero points on the quasi-one-dimensional plane of the $\alpha$ and $\beta$ Fermi surfaces, which also known as nodal-point.
 The triplet $p_x\pm ip_y$-wave pairing state in 3D materials is so-called point-node superconductivity, as it forms points node with $k_x=k_y=0$ on the Fermi plane.
 While the $p_z$-wave forms line node in the $k_z=0$ plane, leading to line-node superconductivity.
-The experimental observable properties of point-node gap superconductivity and line-node gap superconductivity is the key criterion to distinguish $p_x\pm ip_y$-wave and $p_z$-wave.
-Therefore, it is necessary to investigate K$_2$Cr$_3$As$_3$H$_x$'s temperature-dependent behavior of the various experimental observable properties, e.g., $C_v(T)$, under different $x$.
-Here we perform a qualitative analysis of $p_x\pm ip_y$-wave case, which will be discussed in detail in the next paper.
+The experimental observable properties of point-node gap superconductivity and line-node gap superconductivity are the key criterion to distinguish $p_x\pm ip_y$-wave and $p_z$-wave.
+Therefore, it is necessary to investigate K$_2$Cr$_3$As$_3$H$_x$'s temperature-dependent behavior of the various experimental observable properties, e.g., the specific heat $C_v(T)$, under different $x$.
+Here we perform a qualitative analysis of $p_x\pm ip_y$-wave case, which will be discussed in detail in future studies.